arangodb/docs/3.4/aql/tutorial.md

 ---
 layout: default
-description: This is an introduction to ArangoDB's query language AQL, built around a smalldataset of characters from the novel and fantasy drama television seriesGame of Thrones (as of season 1)
+description: The AQL tutorial is an introduction to ArangoDB’s query language.
+In this AQL tutorial you can interact with ArangoDB using its web interface.
+title: ArangoDB Query Language (AQL) tutorial
 ---
 AQL tutorial
 ============